Empowering Youth for a Brighter Future

 About C.O.T.Y.

-The Career Opportunity Training for Youth (C.O.T.Y.) program is a federally funded initiative through the Missouri Department of Higher Education and Workforce Development, designed to support Columbia Public School students in grades 9-12.
+The Career Opportunity Training for Youth (C.O.T.Y.) program is a federally funded initiative through the Missouri Department of Higher Education and Workforce Development, designed to support Columbia & Jefferson City Public School students in grades 9-12.
 Our mission is to provide work experience opportunities that equip students with the skills and training necessary for their future careers.
 By focusing on overcoming barriers to success, C.O.T.Y. aims to prepare youth for the workforce, fostering responsibility, accountability, and self-sufficiency.

 Eligibility Criteria